brmcbrid/Bulls_Cows_Game/README.md

 </b></pre>

 ## Version 1
-Create a working version of the game that matches the example prototype shown above.
+Create a working version of the game that matches the example prototype interface shown above.
 This version should be completed using only procedural coding learned in CSC 175.

 ## Version 2
 Use an object oriented paradigm approach to refactor the version 1 code.
 The completed project must be a fully object oriented solution that consists of multiple classes.